Meraki6/Pay-Bill/README.md

 # Pay-Bill
-settle a bill with the exact amount
+settle a bill with the exact amount by C++